ABOUT THE DEAN

 An internationally recognized expert in modern Russian history, Dean Lindenmeyr continues to be active as a scholar.
 Her research has been published in American, European and Russian scholarly outlets, and has received fellowship support from the National Endowment for the Humanities, the American Philosophical Society, and the Likhachev Foundation among others.
 She is a frequent presenter at national and international conferences, including most recently the annual convention of the Association for Slavic, East European and Eurasian Studies, the Notre Dame University Workshop on the Russian Revolution of 1917, and the Berkshire Conference on the History of Women, Genders and Sexualities.
 Dean Lindenmeyr also participated with other Russian history specialists in a panel on the 100th anniversary of the Russian Revolution at the Woodrow Wilson International Center for Scholars’ Kennan Institute.

 Dean Lindenmeyr is the author or co-editor of several books, including Poverty Is Not A Vice: Charity, Society, and the State in Imperial Russia (Princeton University Press, 1996), the winner of the Heldt Prize for Best Book Published by a Woman in Slavic Studies from the Association for Women in Slavic Studies.
 Her latest book is Citizen Countess: Sofia Panina and the Fate of Revolutionary Russia (University of Wisconsin Press, 2019), the first biography of one of the most prominent women of late imperial Russia.
+In 2020 the book received a National Endowment for the Humanities Fellowships Open Book Award.
 Dean Lindenmeyr is also the co-editor of several volumes in the series Russia’s Great War and Revolution, 1914-1921 (Slavica Publishers, 2014-present) devoted to publishing new research on Russian history during World War I and the 1917 Revolution.
 A magna cum laude graduate of the University of Pennsylvania with a bachelor’s degree in Russian language and literature, Dean Lindenmeyr earned her PhD in History at Princeton University.

 An internationally-recognized expert in modern Russian history, Dean Lindenmeyr continues to be active as a scholar.